 This can be sewn by hand – I use a stitch called invisible stitch, and after you are done it’s really invisible if you did it correctly.

 ✅ Related tutorial: How to sew an invisible stitch

 I think the hat looks nice without any embellishments but I would like to show you how to customize it even further with iron-on trims.
 I discovered these trims recently and I love them.
 They are pre-glued (if I can say that) and all you need to do is iron them on – no raw edges to be done, no unraveling, nothing – just cut and press.

 Now let’s return to the other hat – the silver one.
 This fabric is softer and thinner so I decided to make the brim stiffer.
 There is no real structure in the hat with thinner fabric.
 So I used a piece of plastic for the brim.
 I cut the plastic using my brim pattern only without any seam allowances.
-And only after that, I stitched the brim to the hat.
+And only after that, I stitch the brim to the hat.

 This hat is pretty plain, even if the fabric is metallic.
 I decided to embellish it also so it looks more expensive – and embellishment possibilities are practically endless.
-I had 4th of July fabric scrap and I thought why not to use it now when it’s only 2 weeks before the Independence Day.
+I had 4th of July fabric scrap and I thought why not use it now when it’s only 2 weeks before Independence Day.

 It’s a very easy embellishment, right?

 I think both hats are nice and they are a great alternative to the standard baseball caps.
 Now I am thinking about making one from real leather for colder days.
 What do you think?